woXrooX/x/documentations/pages.md

 ---

 ## Required
-Pages which are required to be created by the users of the X-WebApp platform in order to run it!
+Pages which are required to be created by the users of the X platform in order to run it!

 #### Home, Landing Page (BACK, FRONT)
 - /